Which of the following accounts increases with a credit? | Study Prep in Pearson+

 1

-Understand the nature of accounts: In accounting, accounts are classified into five main categories: Assets, Liabilities, Equity, Revenue, and Expenses.
-Each type of account has a normal balance side, which determines whether it increases with a debit or a credit.
+Understand the concept of debit and credit: In accounting, accounts are classified into five categories: Assets, Liabilities, Equity, Revenue, and Expenses.
+Assets and Expenses typically increase with a debit, while Liabilities, Equity, and Revenue typically increase with a credit.

-Review the normal balance of each account: Assets (e.g., Inventory, Prepaid Expenses, Cash) typically increase with a debit, while Liabilities (e.g., Accounts Payable) and Equity typically increase with a credit.
+Analyze the accounts listed: Cash, Prepaid Expenses, and Inventory are all asset accounts.
+Asset accounts increase with a debit and decrease with a credit.

-Analyze the given accounts: Inventory, Prepaid Expenses, and Cash are asset accounts, which increase with a debit.
-Accounts Payable is a liability account, which increases with a credit.
+Focus on Accounts Payable: Accounts Payable is a liability account.
+Liability accounts increase with a credit and decrease with a debit.

-Apply the accounting rule: Since Accounts Payable is a liability account, it follows the rule that liabilities increase with a credit.
-This is consistent with the normal balance side of liability accounts.
+Compare the behavior of the accounts: Since Cash, Prepaid Expenses, and Inventory are asset accounts, they do not increase with a credit.
+Accounts Payable, being a liability account, increases with a credit.

-Conclude the correct answer: Based on the analysis, the account that increases with a credit is Accounts Payable.
+Conclude the reasoning: Based on the classification and behavior of accounts, Accounts Payable is the correct answer because it is the only account listed that increases with a credit.

 Watch next